jgorman/stimulus-datatables/README.md

 ## Advanced Usage

-You can make custom stimulus controllers which extend the Stimulus Datatables Controller (`SDC`).
+You can make custom stimulus controllers which extend the standard stimulus datatables controller.

-Datatables under Turbolinks triggers extra `initialize()` and `connect()` calls that are ignored by the `SDC`.
+Datatables under Turbolinks triggers extra `initialize()` and `connect()` calls that are ignored by the controller.
 The `.DataTable()` call alters the table element which causes ghost initialization and connect events that need to be ignored.

-When we navigate to a page which is in the Turbolinks cache, Turbolinks shows the cached copy as a preview page until the real page arrives from the server.
+When we navigate to a page which is already in the Turbolinks cache, Turbolinks shows the cached copy as a preview page until the real page arrives from the server.

 There is no point in setting up DataTables for preview pages since we will need to wait for the ajax call to retrieve the data from the server for display in the real page.